 Milestones in our history range from the 1990 global victory of our student team in the Philip C. Jessup International Moot Court Competition to an historic 2008 U.S. Secretaries of State roundtable to our 2015 Center rededication, keynoted by an LL.M. alumnus who is head of office at the U.N.
 Assistance Mission in Iraq.

-To this day, superb international law faculty prepare Georgia Law students to practice in areas as varied as business and trade, arbitration and dispute settlement, the environment and sustainable development, human and children’s rights, and global governance and collective security.
+To this day, the top-ranked international law offerings at the University of Georgia School of Law prepare students to practice in areas as varied as business and trade, arbitration and dispute settlement, the environment and sustainable development, human and children’s rights, and global governance and collective security.